Oral health is the proper caring for your mouth. This article will assist you to understand the importance of dental hygiene in your overall wellness.

 When people neglect to take brush their teeth, bacteria build-up.
 This bacteria can lead to tooth decay and you may require fillings.
 Bacteria also accumulate around the gums and can cause an infection that affects your entire body.

 When tooth decay happens, it can change the structure of teeth.
 In some cases, people need to get braces to fix this problem.
 You may be wondering, does it hurt to get braces?
 Unfortunately, it does cause discomfort, however, it can fix a damaged smile!

 As mentioned above, when bacteria from the mouth enter the bloodstream, it can cause heart problems.

 When this same bacteria enters the lungs, however, it can cause pneumonia and other respiratory illnesses.
 You must always practice dental hygiene.
-Pneumonia is a serious illness that can have major complications on vulnerable people.
+Pneumonia is a serious illness that can have major complications for vulnerable people.